huggingface/diffusers/docs/source/en/quantization/torchao.md

 image.save("output.png")
 ```

-TorchAO offers seamless compatibility with `torch.compile`, setting it apart from other quantization methods.
-This ensures one to achieve remarkable speedups with ease.
+TorchAO is fully compatible with [torch.compile](./optimization/torch2.0#torchcompile), setting it apart from other quantization methods.
+This makes it easy to speed up inference with just one line of code.

 ```python
 # In the above code, add the following after initializing the transformer
 transformer = torch.compile(transformer, mode="max-autotune", fullgraph=True)
 ```

-For speed/memory benchmarks on Flux/CogVideoX, please refer to the table [here](https://github.com/huggingface/diffusers/pull/10009#issue-2688781450).
+For speed and memory benchmarks on Flux and CogVideoX, please refer to the table [here](https://github.com/huggingface/diffusers/pull/10009#issue-2688781450).
+You can also find some torchao [benchmarks](https://github.com/pytorch/ao/tree/main/torchao/quantization#benchmarks) numbers for various hardware.

-Additionally, TorchAO supports an automatic quantization API exposed with [`autoquant`](https://github.com/pytorch/ao/blob/main/torchao/quantization/README.md#autoquantization).
+torchao also supports an automatic quantization API through [autoquant](https://github.com/pytorch/ao/blob/main/torchao/quantization/README.md#autoquantization).
 Autoquantization determines the best quantization strategy applicable to a model by comparing the performance of each technique on chosen input types and shapes.
-This can directly be used with the underlying modeling components at the moment, but Diffusers will also expose an autoquant configuration option in the future.
+Currently, this can be used directly on the underlying modeling components.
+Diffusers will also expose an autoquant configuration option in the future.

 The `TorchAoConfig` class accepts three parameters:
 - `quant_type`: A string value mentioning one of the quantization types below.